MrPotatoManLol/QLRC-Stuff/General/Information/QLRC Articles.md

 *ii) Executive Personnel can be declared Detain on Sight by Operations Personnel ranking Senior Agent or above, given the Personnel is an active threat to QLRC and its operations.*

 *iii) Regulations Personnel can not be declared Detain on Sight, except by order of the Regulations Personnel ranking Executive Director or above, Operations Personnel, and the Overwatch Council.*

+# Article 4: Codes and Protocols

+## Section 1: Codes

+1) CODE ORANGE

+*a) During Code Orange, personnel are to continue normal duties and report any suspicious activity.
+Security Personnel are to sweep the site and terminate any hostile threat.*

+2) CODE RED

+*a) During Code Red, all personnel are to report to the Breach Shelter and await further instruction.
+Read Section 3 for more information.*

+3) CODE BLACK

+*a) Full Site lockdown.
+All personnel are to report to the breach shelter and await further instruction.*

+## Section 2: Protocols

+1) PROTOCOL GREENSCREEN

+*a) Site operations are to continue as normal.*

+2) PROTOCOL SHARP BLADE

+*a) Active Research Subject riot, Non-Combative Personnel are to exit the Research Subject Housing area until Protocol Sharp Blade is deactivated.*

+3) PROTOCOL GUNFIGHT

+*a) Active hostile raid.
+All Non-Combative Personnel are to report to the Breach Shelter and await further instruction.*

+4) NUCLEAR DETONATION

+*a) Full site lockdown.
+All personnel are to report to the Nuclear Shelter and await further instruction.
+Read Section 4 for more information.*

+## Section 3: Breach Protocol

+In the event of a containment breach, Code Red will be declared.
+All personnel are to report to the breach shelter and await further instruction.
+The breach shelter will be sealed after 90 seconds (announced in radio as 90 60 30 Closed).
+Personnel unable to make it to the breach shelter are expected to remain in their spawn unless told otherwise by a member of the Biohazard Containment Unit or Executive Personnel.
+The breach shelter will not be opened unless ordered by a member of the Biohazard Containment Unit or Executive Personnel.
+The only personnel excempt from these rules are Operations Personnel, Executive Personnel, and members of the Biohazard Containment Unit.

+## Section 4: Nuclear Detonation

+In the event the Nuclear Warhead is detonated, all personnel are to report to the nuclear shelter.
+Personnel are expected to follow any orders given to them by Security Personnel.
+The nuclear shelter will close automatically approximately 15 seconds before The Nuclear Warhead detonates (approx. 120 seconds after initial detonation announcement).

+# Article 5: Closing Statement

+## Section 1: Additional Information

+For any questions or concerns regarding the regulations stated in this document, contact a member of the Regulations Department Legislative Branch stating your inquiry.

+## Section 2: Signatures and Approval

+- **MrPotatOfficial**, The Administrator

+- **(Pending)**, Operations Commandant, Department of Operations
+- **(Pending)**, Regulations Overwatch, Regulations Department
+- **(Pending)**, Security Overwatch, Department of Security
+- **(Pending)**, Research Overwatch, Department of Research
+- **(Pending)**, Engineering Overwatch, Department of Engineering

+- **(Pending)**, Operations Director, Department of Operations
+- **(Pending)**, Executive Agent, Department of Operations

+- **(Pending)**, Regulations Director, Regulations Department
+- **(Pending)**, Executive Director, Regulations Department

+- **(Pending)**, Security Director, Department of Security
+- **(Pending)**, Security Commander, Department of Security